-Step 1 Melt the soap following our double boiler Melt and pour guild method, Add fragrance and colour if you’re using.
-Don’t forget to add the colour sparingly.
-The topping is our wow factor and the star of this soap and too much may detract from the focus of our petals.
+Step 1 Melt the soap following our double boiler Melt and pour guide method, Add fragrance and color if you’re using.
+Don’t forget to add the color sparingly.
+The topping is our wow factor and the star of this soap, too much may detract from the focus of our petals.

 Step 2 Hold back enough soap back for the thin top layer and then pour the soap into the paper cases leaving a gap of about 1/2inch at the top.